 From 2003 to 2010, McGranaghan was director of research in EPRI’s distribution and smart grid practices.
 During this period, he led restructuring of distribution system related research and coordinated EPRI research efforts in the smart grid area with government and industry.
 As a result, EPRI launched the Smart Grid Demonstration Initiative and increased the technical strength of its team.
 Prior to joining EPRI, McGranaghan was vice president at Electrotek Concepts (1988-2003), where he helped the company develop a new business area and world-leading technical expertise around power quality and power system studies.

-From 1978 to 1988 McGranaghan was a Manager at McGraw-Edison/Cooper Power in Canonsburg, Pennsylvania.
-He managed studies for the utility industry and internal studies for application of McGraw-Edison products (power transformers, circuit breakers, arresters, distribution switchgear, capacitors) and directed a wide range of power system studies.
+From 1978 to 1988 McGranaghan was a manager at McGraw-Edison/Cooper Power in Canonsburg, Pennsylvania.
+He led studies for both the utility industry and for internal McGraw-Edison applications.
+McGranaghan led studies using the Transient Network Analyzer (TNA) resulting in basic designs for high voltage power systems worldwide.